mainakch/mainakch.github.io/index.markdown

 Interests
 ---------

 My research interests are primarily in the communication-theoretic and information-theoretic foundations of wireless systems.
-I enjoy not only developing theory, but also building systems, teams and companies around them.
+I enjoy not only developing theory, but also building systems, teams and companies (in that order) around them.

 In addition, I have worked on problems related to convex optimization, networked applications, timing channels, time synchronization and indoor positioning.
 I am also broadly interested in genomic data compression, electronic health records, and precision medicine.
 Perhaps not surprisingly, I believe that inter-disciplinary cross-pollination of ideas is a powerful catalyst for creative solutions to the most difficult problems in the respective disciplines.